Arabic l Bosnian l Chinese l Farsi l Nepali l Russian l Spanish l Vietnamese

-We respect the confidentiality of your health information and recognize that information about your health is personal.
+We respect the confidentiality and personal nature of your health information.
 We are committed to protecting your health information and to informing you of your rights regarding such information.
-We are also required by law to protect the privacy of your protected health information and to provide you with notice of these legal duties.
+We are required by law to protect the privacy of your protected health information, to provide you with notice of these legal duties and to notify you following a breach of unsecured protected health information.
 This Notice explains how, when and why we typically use and disclose health information and your privacy rights regarding your health information.
-In our Notice, we refer to our uses and disclosures of health information as our “Privacy Practices”.
+In our Notice, we refer to our uses and disclosures of health information as our “Privacy Practices.”
 Protected health information generally includes information that we create or receive that identifies you and your past, present or future health status or care or the provision of or payment for that health care.
-We are obligated to abide by these Privacy Practices as of the effective date listed above.
+We are obligated to abide by these Privacy Practices as of the effective date listed below.

 We may, however, change our Privacy Practices in the future and specifically reserve our right to change the terms of this Notice and our Privacy Practices.
 We will communicate any change in our Notice and Privacy Practices as described at the end of this Notice.
 Any changes that we make in our Privacy Practices will affect any protected health information that we maintain.

-- To follow the terms of the Notice that is currently in effect; and
+- To follow the terms of the Notice that is currently in effect

-- All employees, staff and other health care personnel, including those employees or personnel of any other BJC hospital or provider; and BJC Long Term Care and Senior Services, BJC Corporate Health Services, BJC Behavioral Health, BJC Home Care Services, and BJC Vision Centers.
+- All employees, staff and other health care personnel, including those employees or personnel of any other BJC hospital or provider

 A complete listing of the BJC HealthCare affiliated hospitals and providers and the general classes of service delivery sites covered by our Notice may be found on the last page of this Notice.